RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng3t784/

 There is a crisis of one-bit logic of conservative vs. liberal.
 Study the whole world, the Taliban in Swat Valley Pakistan.
 Study what Fox News is vs. authentic understanding and comprehension.
 Often, it comes down to fiction vs. nonfiction.
 Misunderstanding vs. understanding.
-Comprehension vs. failur to comprehend.
+Comprehension vs. failure to comprehend.
 Acceptance of diversity vs. desire for rectangle and square categories of logic.
 Needing an out-group to hate as faith itself.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng443ny/

 Technology keeps having more power than humans.
-Our bodies are not becoming more powerful, but machinees and computers are.
+Our bodies are not becoming more powerful, but machines and computers are.
 Standing still against technology is being blind to the power transfer.
 In USA, the leading self-declare conservatives are not Amish rural Americans.
-The self-declared Conservatives are Elon Musk, Donald Trump as role mdoels.
+The self-declared Conservatives are Elon Musk, Donald Trump as role models.
 Trump and Musk are pro-technology, pro-machine, love technology.
 Truth Social is technology.
 Twitter, owned by Musk, is technology.
 Fox News HDTV network, Rupert Murdoch loves technology.
-Rupet Murdoch is a role model of conservatives.
+Rupert Murdoch is a role model of conservatives.
 Technology lover.
 When technology to build hotels and golf courses and shopping malls is what is valued, then the people Gaza / Palestine are devalued in favor of the resort entertainment technology. ... ... ...
 “Technopoly is a state of culture.
 It is also a state of mind.
 It consists in the deification of technology, which means that the culture seeks its authorization in technology, finds its satisfactions in technology, and takes its orders from technology.” ― Neil Postman, Technopoly: The Surrender of Culture to Technology, year 1992

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng46llp/